Kuch Ankahi: Plot

-Agha Jaan meets Thanvi (Babar Ali), who originally helped Sofia run away years ago from her marriage with a man named Adil.
+Agha Jaan meets Thanvi (Babar Ali), who originally helped Sofia run away years ago from her marriage to a man named Adil.
 She then went on to marry her late husband, so he asks Thanvi about reuniting with Sofia.
 Under pressure, Samiya and Saif get married, with Shagufta introducing herself to Samiya at the wedding.
 On the other hand, the house's servant Meena has her issues at home, with her husband always taking her payment and her daughter Neha becoming a model and eventually putting Deepak to work at a clothes shop, where Deepak gets sexually harassed by the owner.
 Out of fear, Deepak comes to live with the Agha family, and Deepak gets help from everyone with his studies, especially Sofia.
 Eventually, Thanvi comes with a marriage proposal for Sofia, and he offers to pick up and drop Deepak to and from school, making Sofia jealous.
 Tania's friend Mona is revealed to have been harassed by a member of her college management, so Tania stands up for her, and Mona becomes more confident.

 Eventually, Aaliya visits Sehrish at her office, where she meets Asfar for the first time and tells him off, to which Asfar gets intrigued by Aaliya.
 He then finds her profile and offers her a job at his office.
 Aaliya is hesitant at first, but Sehrish encourages her to join him.
 When Aaliya tells Salman this, Salman becomes angry at her.
 Salman joins Sehrish to rival Asfar and Aaliya.
 After a while, Asfar starts to grow feelings for Aaliya.
-Meanwhile, Saif's mother is very harsh with Samiya at first, but after Samiya brings changes to the household, she becomes soft for Samiya.
+Meanwhile, Saif's mother is very harsh with Samiya at first, but after Samiya brings changes to the household, she becomes soft toward Samiya.
 Asfar finds out about Agha Jaan and Shammo's wedding anniversary and self-invites himself to the celebration, to which Sofia and Shammo become impressed by Asfar.
 Asfar asks Aaliya the next day that he wants to move to her house, but for that, Salman has to leave.
 Salman prepares tickets for him and Almas for Canada.
 Aaliya manages to arrange a lot of money to pay Agha Jaan's siblings for their portions of the house, including Sofia and Shakeel, so they get to keep the house for themselves.